 No, sadness.
 Error and falsehood always makes me sad.

 Of course.
 And one can be right, if that is all that is left.
 Athanasius contra mundum.

+Well said!
 You confirm precisely what I have critiqued: the attitude of scorn and derision directed towards all who merely take another view from yourself.
-In your black-and-white humanist world without nuance of philosophy or the accumulated human wisdom of religious reflection, a disagreement -- by its very nature -- becomes "venomous hatred."
+In your black-and-white humanist world without nuance of philosophy or the accumulated human wisdom of religious reflection, a disagreement - by its very nature - becomes "venomous hatred."
 I guess there really is no dialogue here after all.
 My initial impression was that you were a very intelligent, thoughtful person, with whom I could dialogue and reach some level of understanding.
 But your persistent charges of hatred, bigotry, spiritual pride, etc. will not make that possible.
 Constructive discourse cannot exist with such extreme charges being cavalierly spewed out.

 And I see that you have been taken in by decades of religious, anti-thought, dogma.

 You are absolutely classic in your expression of the stereotypes of anti-religious propaganda.
 Dogma and religion are "anti-thought," by their very nature.
 Extraordinary stuff . . .
 Breathtaking . . .